srinathvrao/srinathvrao/README.md

 ### Hi there

 I'm Srinath.
 I'm a Master's Student, studying Computer Science at Arizona State University, in Tempe.
-I am looking for an internship during the Summer of 2022.
+I am currently seeking Applied Science / Computer Vision / Software Engineering Internships for the Summer of 2022.
+You can email me at [svenkoba@asu.edu](mailto:svenkoba@asu.edu) if you have an opening!

 #### My Experience